gaopengcuhk/Stable-Pix2Seq/README.md

 ```

 ## Training
-To train baseline DETR on a single node with 8 gpus for 300 epochs run:
+To train baseline Stable-Pix2Seq on a single node with 8 gpus for 300 epochs run:
 ```
 python -m torch.distributed.launch --nproc_per_node=8 --use_env main.py --coco_path /path/to/coco
 ```